-Assessment will be via a divided three-hour essay examination, from which students will be asked to answer three questions.
-There will be two sections, and students must answer at least one question from each section.
+Assessment will be via a divided three-hour essay examination, from which students will be asked to answer two questions.
+There will be two sections, and students must answer exactly one question from each section.
 Section A will consist of questions aimed primarily at material from Parts I and II of the paper; Section B will consist of questions aimed primarily at material from Parts III and IV of the paper.
 Successful answers will demonstrate an ability to synthesize material across lectures and sections.
 There is a notional mock exam at the end of this paper guide.
-As this is the first time that this paper has been taught, there are no exam papers from prior years available.
+As this is the second time that this paper has been taught, there is only one exam paper from a prior year (last year) available.